harish-svhk/PythonEDAProject/README.md

 - Year of operation is of two digits
 - Found __44.4% zeros__ of __Pos_axillary_nodes__, but these are also __valid__ data, which indicates early stages of cancer – Either No cancer was found in the lymph nodes or only areas of cancer smaller than 0.2 mm are in the lymph nodes.
 - Converted two digits year of operation to four digits
-- Create a function to categorize different pathological stages of cancer depedning on Positive Axillary Nodes
+- Create additional column PAN_Stage which computes Pos_axillary_nodes and categorizes each patient with different pathological stages of cancer.
+- Create Survival Bracket column
 <p align="left">
   <img width="400" height="150" src="images/Data.PNG">
 </p>